LidorErez98/Seminar/README.md

 ## Key Components
 1. Data Collection and Preprocessing

+   a.
 High-resolution satellite images were collected and manually digitized.

+   b.
 Images were segmented into 256x256 patches and labeled for training and testing.

-3. U-Net Model Implementation
+2. U-Net Model Implementation

+   a.
 The U-Net architecture was used for semantic segmentation of PV systems.

+   b.
 Training involved a custom loss function combining focal and dice loss to address class imbalance.

-4. Model Training and Evaluation
+3. Model Training and Evaluation

+   a.
 The model was trained on the processed dataset and evaluated on separate test data.

+   b.
 Results indicated challenges due to the imbalanced dataset and complex imagery.

-6. Results and Discussion
+4. Results and Discussion

+   a.
 The model achieved reasonable training and validation losses but struggled with precision and recall.

+   b.
 Proposed improvements include data augmentation, advanced loss functions, model architecture modifications, and optimizer adjustments.

 ## Implications
 This research provides a framework for automating PV system mapping, essential for renewable energy policy and infrastructure development in off-grid communities.